Fund for Gender Equality Grantees

 With eight new countries among the grantees joining the Fund’s grant-making landscape, its global portfolio expanded to a total of 80 countries.

 Summaries of awarded grants:

 Collaboration forms the foundation of the Fund’s work with gender advocate partners across the globe.
-Currently, the Fund’s active portfolio consists of 67 programmes working on issues ranging from land rights to the green economy, to building the political leadership of marginalized women.
+The Fund’s portfolio works on issues ranging from land rights to the green economy, to building the political leadership of marginalized women.

 Once grants are awarded, the Fund for Gender Equality provides each partner with tailored support to strengthen their programme design and ensure that their results are not only achievable but also sustainable after the programme is complete.